frtib/tsp-redesign/_includes/calculator/retirement-benefits-court-order/panel-2.md

   inputType="radio" radioIDs="relationshipSpouse, relationshipDependent, relationshipOther"
-  radioLabels="Current or former spouse, Child or dependent, Other" inputClass="usa-unstyled-list"   onBlur="panel2Good(false);" prompt="Select the parties' relationship to one another" explanation=""
+  radioLabels="Current or former spouse, Child or dependent, Other" inputClass="usa-unstyled-list"   onBlur="panel2Good(false);" prompt="Select the parties' relationship to one another:" explanation=""
 %}